Lake Saint Pardoux

-We recommend a trip around the ancient standing stone sites in the Monts de Blond to experience the energy and ancient feel of these interesting sites, a great day to explore and take a picnic
+We recommend a trip around the ancient standing stone sites in the Monts de Blond to experience the energy and ancient feel of these interesting sites -

-Futuroscope is just about 1 hour from us, its a great day out for the family.
+Futuroscope is just about 1 hour from us.
+It is a great day out for the family.
 Extreme thrills, images in

 See more on Futuroscope

-From April through to the end of October you will often find a local street market or attic sale, a great time to wander around in search of a bargain and sample some local French life.
+From April to the end of October, you will often find a local street market or attic sale -

 Horse and Carriage Rides